signal11/hidapi/README.txt

 library, use the Autotools method described above.

-	To build HIDAPI using the manual makefiles, change to the directory of your platform and run make:
+	To build HIDAPI using the manual makefiles, change to the directory of your platform and run make.
+For example, on Linux run: cd linux/
-		cd linux/ make -F Makefile-manual
+		make -f Makefile-manual

 	To build the Test GUI using the manual makefiles: cd testgui/
-		make -F Makefile-manual
+		make -f Makefile-manual

 Building on Windows:
 ---------------------